a16z/helios/config.md

 - `load_external_fallback` - If no checkpoint is provided, or the checkpoint is too old, Helios will attempt to dynamically fetch a checkpoint from a maintained list of checkpoint sync apis.
 NOTE: This is an insecure feature and not recommended for production use.
 Checkpoint manipulation is possible.

+- `max_logs` - The maximum number of logs that can be fetched in a single request.
+This is used to prevent the client from being overwhelmed by large log requests.
+The default value is 100 logs.
+If a request would return more logs than this limit, an error will be returned.